 Netherlands

 The Dutch government published draft legislation to implement the Pay Transparency Directive in March 2025.
-Instead of introducing a new law, the draft proposes amendments to the existing Equal Treatment for Men and Women Act, bringing it in line with the demands of the directive.
+Instead of introducing a new law, the draft proposes amendments to the existing Equal Treatment for Men and Women Act, bringing it in line with the demands of the Directive.
+In January 2026, the draft was submitted to the Council of State for review, a key procedural step before it can progress through parliament.

 Poland